Content

 5.

-Demonstrate the ability to reflect on their experience of pastoral and spiritual care in their writing, with a group of peers and with their supervisor
+Reflect on their experience of spiritual care in their writing, with a group of peers and with their supervisor as they work towards their goals and objectives

 6.